 - The UDM updates the Group Identifier translation in the Group Subscription data with the Internal Group ID, External Group ID and list of group members, if needed.

-- The UDM stores/updates the 5G VN group data (PDU session type, DNN and S-NSSAI, Application descriptor, Information related with secondary authentication / authorization) in UDR.
+- The UDM stores/updates the 5G VN group data (PDU session type, DNN and S-NSSAI, Application descriptor, the indication that the 5G VN group is associated with 5G VN group communication, Information related with secondary authentication / authorization) in UDR.